 Moreover, an episode of backache can last for even months.
 It interferes with daily functioning, preventing people from carrying on with domestic and work routines.
 Many times, this back aggravates to the point of becoming a disability.

 The causes of back pain are numerous.
-Lifestyle, anatomical sources like nerve roots, and even psychological factors like depression and stress influence back pain.
+Lifestyle, anatomical sources like pinched spinal nerve, and even psychological factors like depression and stress influence back pain.
 However, the crux of the problem is determining the source of the pain, which is very difficult to do.

 Hence, considering the stakes involved and the complexity of the process, the diagnosis has to be done by medical professionals alone.
 As the pain can get progressively worse, therefore,